ipdk-io/networking-recipe/docs/development-update-22.44.md

 ## Project Name

-Starting with this release, the P4-OVS Split Architecture has a new name:
-**P4 Control Plane**.
+Note that the P4-OVS Split Architecture has a new name: **P4 Control Plane**.

 ## What's Changed